eldorplus/react-hello-world/README.md

     "monit": "./node_modules/pm2/bin/pm2 monit",
     "logs": "./node_modules/pm2/bin/pm2 logs",

-When we execute `npm run start` in the commandline/terminal it runs that application, we can stop, restart and kill the application as well with the scripts we have defined in package.json as shown above.
+When we execute `npm start` in the commandline/terminal it runs that application, we can stop, restart and kill the application as well with the scripts we have defined in package.json as shown above.

+---
-## React the App to the power of X or create the app
+### React the App to the power of X or create the app

 Let's create a `index.html` file in `static/` directory with these contents: